Domain Generalization using Causal Matching: MatchDG: Matching without objects

-To learn such a $\Omega$, we use unsupervised contrastive learning from ~\cite{chen2020simclr,he2019moco} and adapt it to domain generalization in our \mdg\ algorithm.
-MatchDG relies on the property that two inputs from the same class have more similar causal features than inputs from different classes.
-We optimize a contrastive representation learning loss that minimizes distance between same-class inputs from different domains in comparison to inputs from different classes across domains.
-This technique is likely to have lower $\delta_c$ than a simple class-based random match.
+To learn a matching function $\Omega$, we use unsupervised contrastive learning from ~\cite{chen2020simclr,he2019moco} and adapt it to construct an iterative \mdg\ algorithm that updates the both the representation and matches after each epoch.
+The algorithm relies on the property that two inputs from the same class have more similar causal features than inputs from different classes.

+\xhdr{Contrastive Loss.} To find matches, we optimize a contrastive representation learning loss that minimizes distance between same-class inputs from different domains in comparison to inputs from different classes across domains.
 Adapting the contrastive loss for a single domain~\cite{chen2020simclr}, we consider \emph{positive} matches as two inputs with the same class but different domains, and \emph{negative} matches as pairs with different classes.
 For every positive match pair $(\vecx_j, \vecx_k)$, we propose a loss where $\tau$ is a hyperparameter, $B$ is the batch size, and $\operatorname{sim}(\mathbf{a},\mathbf{b})=\vecphi(\vecx_a)^T \vecphi(\vecx_b) /\norm{\vecphi(\vecx_a)} \norm{\vecphi(\vecx_b)}$ is the cosine similarity.

-Our key insight is to update matches during training.
-Instead of using the standard contrastive loss where matches are pre-decided, we start training with a random match based on classes.
-After every $t$ epochs, we update the matches based on nearest same-class pairs in representation space, and iterate until convergence.
-Under assumption that inputs of same class are closer in causal features, optimizing for the initial random matches should lead to a representation wherein similarity correlates more to similarity in causal features.
-This completes Phase I of the algorithm.
-In Phase 2, we utilize the final representation to compute a new match function based on closest same-class pairs and then apply \eqref{eq:erm-rmatch-loss} to obtain a classifier regularized on those matches.
+\xhdr{Iterative matching.} Our key insight is to update the positive matches during training.
+We start training with a random set of positive matches based on the classes, but after every $t$ epochs, we update the positive matches based on the nearest same-class pairs in representation space and iterate until convergence.
+Hence for each anchor point, starting with an initial set of positive matches, in each epoch a representation is learnt using contrastive learning; after which the positive matches are themselves updated based on the closest same-class data points across domains in the representation.
+As a result, the method differentiates between data points of the same class instead of treating all of them as a single unit.
+With iterative updates to the positive matches, the aim is to account for intra-class variance across domains and match data points across domains that are more likely to share the same base object.
 In Suppl.~\ref{sm:iterative-ctr}, we compare the gains due to the proposed iterative matching versus standard contrastive training.

+Obtaining the final representation completes Phase I of the algorithm.
+In Phase II, we use this representation to compute a new match function based on closest same-class pairs and apply Eq. \eqref{eq:erm-pmatch-loss} to obtain a classifier regularized on those matches.